practicalli/clojure-web-services/docs/projects/banking-on-clojure/database-queries.md

 (database-update account-holder-jenny db-specification-dev)
 ```

-> #### Hint::limitation of def
+!!!
+HINT "Limitation of def"
-> The `def` expression must be evaluated each time a new value for the account_holder_id is required.
+    The `def` expression must be evaluated each time a new value for the account_holder_id is required.
 The first time the `def` is evaluated, the `java-util.UUID/randomUUID` function is evaluated to a specific value and that value is cached.

-> Using the `account-holder-jenny` name in other code will use the cache until the `def` expression is forcefully evaluated (by the developer or by restarting the REPL).
+    Using the `account-holder-jenny` name in other code will use the cache until the `def` expression is forcefully evaluated (by the developer or by restarting the REPL).

 ## Using next.jdbc friendly functions